nicolo-tellini/LRSDAY-Patch/README.md

-This is a revisited version of [LRSDAY](https://github.com/yjx1217/LRSDAY) rewrote to simplify the installation process as well as meet dependencies on Ubuntu OS.</br>
 **LRSDAY** performes chromosome-level end-to-end genome assembly and comprehensive annotations for *Saccharomyces* yeasts.
+This dir contains an updated and simplified installation file that repair broken links and provide dependencies on Ubuntu OS for [LRSDAY](https://github.com/yjx1217/LRSDAY) v.1.6. </br>

 ### Ubuntu dependencies

  Install the following packages :